Poirazi-Lab/DendroTweaks/docs/source/tutorials/tutorial_segmentation.rst

     >>> model.set_parameter('cm', value=1.0)
     >>> model.set_parameter('Ra', value=100.0)

 Alternatively, we can set the values for specific groups of sections.
-For example, to set the membrane capacitance and axial resistance for all sections in the model.
+For example, to set the membrane capacitance and axial resistance for all sections in the model as it was done in the previous :doc:`tutorial</tutorials/tutorial_distributions>`.
-This approach is more flexible and allows us to set different values for different groups of sections.
-For example, we can set the membrane capacitance for the soma to 2 pF/cm^2 and for all other sections to 1 pF/cm^2.